 Getting related tables for a layer or table on the map returns only those tables on the map.
 Similarly, related queries require both origin and destination table/layer to be present on the map.
 For tables not on the map, you can query them using regular query operations but cannot use related queries.
 You can also view what relationships the tables participate in.

 All the tables participating in a relationship must be present in the data source.
-ArcGIS Runtime supports related tables in the following data sources:
+Related tables are supported in the following data sources:

 - ArcGIS feature service